Monnus/guessTheNumberGame/README.md

 3. Also on the right hand side you have the "highest score" telly from this it keeps count of how many times you've guessed correct.

-4. As stated once all chances are used up, on the top left corner click again to start the game oveer
+4. As stated once all chances are used up, on the top left corner click again to start the game oveer.

+Note:If perhaps you've given up and want the answer to the mystery number.
+Open the Web browser console and see the logs.
+You will find the number. insert it into the answer box ad see the web page change.